 The chain on your go kart is a crucial performance element.
 It’s the connection between your engine and the wheels.
 Without it, your go kart won’t even move, and if it’s installed incorrectly it can cause damage and performance loss.
 It is thus vital to know how tight your go kart chain should be.

 Your go kart chain should be tight enough so that it doesn’t dislodge while the engine is running.
 However, there still needs to be a little bit of ‘play’ (flex) on the chain.
-Usually about an inch of play is a good amount of tension for a go-kart chain.
+Usually about 1″ of play or flex is a good amount of tension for a go-kart chain.

 The chain requires consistent maintenance which, although not very time consuming, is absolutely crucial to the performance and reliability of your go kart.